Why You Should Take Your 2025 RMD Now

 Happy Holidays!
 Congress Gifts SECURE 2.0

-As a member of Ed Slott’s Master Elite IRA Advisor Group, Mr. Rawl has direct access to Ed and his team of IRA experts.
-Ed Slott and Company is a valuable resource for knowing the facts and applying that to artful IRA planning.
 By Sarah Brenner, JD Director of Retirement Education This holiday season Congress has given us SECURE 2.0.
-With no time to spare to avoid a government shutdown, they passed the $1.7 trillion Consolidated Appropriations Act of 2023 and sent it off the President for [...]
+With no time to spare to avoid a government shutdown, they passed the $1.7 trillion Consolidated Appropriations Act of 2023 and sent it off the President for signature.
+Tucked inside the more than 4000 pages of legislation, you can find SECURE 2.0.
+While this “Son of SECURE” is not exactly the game changer for IRAs that its “Dad” (the original SECURE Act) was, there are still many changes that will affect IRA [...]

 Tax-Savvy Charitable Giving With QCDs Can Benefit Both Giver and Receiver